lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Due to **antigenic drift** (spike protein point mutations allowing evasion of antibodies), flu is a *seasonal virus*.
 The DNA polymerase within influenza A is error-prone (lacks proofreading) and therefore mutates rapidly, maintaining its virulence by the high viral loads.
 Influenza usually has a low mortality rate, and most of its deaths are due to secondary bacterial infections (e.g. pneumonia) which occur when the lung tissue is compromised.
 If two different influenza virus subtypes infect the same cell at the same time, their individual ssRNA segments may form a 'hybrid' virus during capsid assembly (**antigenic shift**), which is how influenza can jump between species.

-A single point mutation, Asn66Ser, in the PB1-F2 intrinsically disordered protein of the influenza A virus is associated with signfiicantly stronger pathogenicity and a more aggressive influenza infection.
+The PB1 protein in influenza A steals the protective 5' caps from host nuclear mRNAs and uses them on its own RNA, both increasing its virulence and dampening the host's self-protein synthesis and immune response.
+An alternate reading frame intrinsically disordered protein, PB1-F2, also contributes to virulence by inducing apoptosis in infected cells.
+A single point mutation, Asn66Ser, in PB1-F2 is associated with signfiicantly stronger pathogenicity and a more aggressive influenza infection.

 A **bird flu** (H5N1) epidemic occurred in 1997.
 Since 2020, there has been an ongoing pandemic of H5N1, due to reassortments from a variety of flu strains increasing virulence among domestic poultry, and the virus is primarily responsible for the US chicken egg shortage in 2025.
 There have been a small number of human cases, though human-human transmission has not been observed as of 2025.
 The neuraminidase spike protein has been mutating over time, with longer alpha-helix stalk structure associated with increased transmissibility across mammalian species, and the rapid mutation rate of the H5N1 spike proteins make vaccine development challenging.
 A potential **universal vaccine** approach instead targets the nucleoproteins inside the capsid e.g. PB1, which are less tolerant to mutations, and can be recognised in infected cell MHC class I molecules by T cells.
 Universal bird flu vaccines are currently under development in case of a future human-transmissible bird flu pandemic.